I’m pretty new to MacOS development, I’m coming from a past mixed between web dev and iOS (My latest app: StockPapers).

 Ok now you can run your app and if you’ve done everything right, you should have your clock in the status bar.

-Congratulations! 🎉 You’ve built your first MacOS Application!
-Now let’s make it a little bit more interesting…
+Awesome!
+You’ve fixed your first bug in the app!
+Now let’s make it a little bit more interesting 💪

 ✏️ Add a Menu